engdan77/musicplayer/README.md

 ## Enhancements

 The current main enhancements made to this project [bluematt/textual-musicplayer](https://github.com/bluematt/textual-musicplayer)
+- Transition to [uv](https://docs.astral.sh/uv/) with advantages such as easier installation and locked dependencies
 - Star ⭐ rating based on ["POPULARIMETER"](https://id3.org/id3v2.3.0#Popularimeter) tag in song list.
 - Comments added to song list

 ## Requirements